albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 **Risk asymmetry and burden of justification.** Shorter terms limit the downside of poor appointments -- a justice who proves unsuited to the role or whose jurisprudence diverges sharply from the reasonable expectations at appointment has a more bounded period of influence.
 Longer terms amplify this risk.
 The burden of justification should fall on longer tenures.
 Eighteen years or more approaches monarchical duration -- locking in each appointment for nearly a generation, amplifying the consequences of inevitable selection errors, and creating the conditions for courts to become identified with individual justices rather than serving as institutions belonging to the people.

-**Integration with the three-phase career structure.** Twelve years integrates naturally with the FJBAA's three-phase career structure.
+**Integration with the three-phase career structure.** Twelve years integrates naturally with the Act's three-phase career structure.
 Ten years as Associate Justice provides substantial time to develop expertise, build working relationships, and contribute to the Court's jurisprudence.
 Two years as Co-Chief Justice provides meaningful opportunity to share in the leadership of the Court and the federal judiciary without the power accumulation that accompanies decades-long singular tenure.
 The 10+2 structure creates a dignified career arc with a clear capstone rather than the indefinite continuation that characterizes current practice.
 Every justice who completes a full term serves as Co-Chief Justice -- democratizing an honor and responsibility that the current system distributes based on presidential preference and actuarial chance.

 **Nominee pool dignity and the end of actuarial selection.** The twelve-year term also eliminates one of the current system's most corrosive but least examined distortions: the systematic devaluation of older nominees.
 Under life tenure, every appointment is an implicit actuarial bet -- a president who appoints a fifty-year-old "buys" roughly thirty years of ideological influence, while a president who appoints a sixty-two-year-old "buys" perhaps twenty.
 The rational strategic response, consistently observed in the post-1970 appointment record, is to treat youth as a proxy for longevity, narrowing the candidate pool to exclude distinguished jurists whose only disqualification is experience itself.
 A fixed twelve-year term neutralizes this calculus entirely.
 Every nominee serves the same duration regardless of age at appointment.
 The selection process can prioritize legal distinction, judicial temperament, and breadth of experience -- qualities that tend to increase with age -- rather than penalizing them.
 This is not merely a structural efficiency; it is a matter of institutional dignity.
 A system that treats a distinguished sixty-three-year-old circuit judge as a second-best option because of her actuarial profile has confused longevity with merit.
 Eighteen-year terms improve this dynamic relative to life tenure but do not eliminate it -- a nominee appointed at sixty-three would serve until seventy-eight under an eighteen-year term, reintroducing health-completion concerns that Chilton et al.'s simulations document at length.
 Twelve-year terms place that same nominee's transition at seventy-five, well within the range of vigorous continued service as a Senior Justice.